Update, Nov 2021 - Now the olives are over, we have enough people at the moment. Thanks

-I would like to hold an annual large festivals (over 100 people) plus smaller parties through the year.
-Unfortunately all big events are currently cancelled due to Corona.
+I would like to hold an annual musicians festivals (100 people) plus smaller parties through the year.

 I would like to reforest the entire valley with native/food forest trees.
 We have felled several hundred Eucalyptus and Pine trees.
 This area has escaped the forest fires for decades but it was sensible to make the farm safer.
 The area around the house is now clear, safe and planted with fruit trees.

 Set up a little campsite, after all there are 14 acres of terraces and forest.
 The first tent area is now complete, next is a parking area for big trucks and campervans.

 I have spent the past 15 years building up a folk music pub in London.
 I still own the business and am hoping the farm will tie in with the great music scene we have in London.
 I've started putting on gigs and a festival in the local town, to great success, and we have a steady stream of skilled and experienced musicians through the house.

 I'd like to one day build a small recording studio in the old pigsties.
 Two albums have been recorded here already.